maxblessed/5DayCurrentWeatherForcastApp/README.md

 * These app also display hourly forcast of current weather and a graph to display the temperature hourly
 * You will need open weather api key for these app to work

-Click to view site [Current Weather Forcast](https://weatherforcastapp.netlify.com)
+Click to view site [current weather forcast](https://weatherforcastapp.netlify.com)